 Short courses students have their own dedicated space on our Virtual Learning Environment (VLE).
 The VLE will contain a range of learning resources, such as reading lists, glossaries and historical summaries, selected texts for advance or future reading, and lists of useful websites.
 The quantity and nature of this material will vary from tutor to tutor and we cannot foresee what will be available for each course.
-Some tutors may upload powerpoints of their talks, but others may not wish to, or may not be able to provide these owing to copyright issues with some images and/or the unpublished nature of ongoing research.
+Most tutors will upload powerpoints of their talks, but others may not wish to, or may not be able to provide these owing to copyright issues with some images and/or the unpublished nature of ongoing research.
 For these reasons we ask students not to use recording devices.

 Any student who attends either four Summer School courses in one year or six courses over three years is eligible for a Short Courses Certificate, signed by the Director.
 Certificates are made out in September after Summer School and will be posted to your home address.
 If you would like us to mark your achievement in this way, please send a note – by e-mail or in person – to Jackie Sullivan at email@example.com by 1 September, with details of the courses you have attended.

 Morning and afternoon tea and coffee will be provided free of charge, if you are in the Institute.
 In addition, a ‘micro-market’ within the Common Room space on the third floor will provide fresh fruit, oatmeal, salads, nuts and heat-up meals.
 Two microwave ovens are put at your disposal; plates, glasses and cutlery are also available.
 A self-service coffee machine is provided and can be accessed anytime.
 Payments are cashless (contactless and chip and pin; no cash transactions are involved).
 You can simply help yourself to the products you want before paying at a self-service scan kiosk.